Republican Texas Rep. Ron Wright dead at 67 after being hospitalized with COVID-19

 Wright, who had battled cancer for years, announced Jan.
 21 that he was experiencing "minor" COVID-19 symptoms.
 He had been admitted to Baylor Hospital in Dallas.

-He is survived by his wife Susan, his children Derek, Justin and Rachel, his brother Gary and his nine grandchildren, according to his office, which said he will be "remembered as a constitutional conservative."
+He is survived by his wife Susan, his children Derek, Justin and Rachel, his brother Gary, and nine grandchildren, according to his office, which said he will be "remembered as a constitutional conservative."

 "He was a statesman, not an ideologue," his office said.
 "Ron and Susan dedicated their lives to fighting for individual freedom, Texas values, and above all, the lives of the unborn."